riqalter/colab-ollama/README.md

 # Ollama Chat Interface

-A Streamlit-based web interface for interacting with Ollama language models using colab and ngrok to run the model.
+A Streamlit-based web interface for interacting with Ollama using colab and ngrok to run the model.

 ## Prerequisites